Stochastic Frank-Wolfe for Constrained Finite-Sum Minimization: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Donald Goldfarb for early encouragement in this direction of research, and Armin Askari, Sara Fridovich-Keil, Yana Hasson, Thomas Kerdreux, Nicolas Le Roux, Romain Lopez, Gr\'egoire Mialon, Courtney Paquette, Hector Roux de B\'ezieux, Alice Schoenauer-Sebag, Dhruv Sharma, Yi Sun, and Nilesh Tripuraneni for their constructive criticism on drafts of this paper.
-The authors also warmly thank Maria-Luiza Vladareanu for catching an error in an earlier draft's proof, and Alex Belloni, Jose Moran for discussions as well.
+The authors also warmly thank Maria-Luiza Vladareanu for finding and reporting an error in an earlier draft's proof, and Alex Belloni, Jose Moran for discussions as well.

 Francesco Locatello is supported by the Max Planck ETH Center for Learning Systems, by an ETH core grant (to Gunnar R\"atsch), and by a Google Ph.D.
 Fellowship.
 Robert Freund’s research is supported by AFOSR Grant No. FA9550-19-1-0240.